TSMC: Central Taiwan Science Park

 The investment of US$9.4 billion to build its third 300mm wafer fabrication facility in Central Taiwan Science Park (Fab 15) was originally announced in 2010.
 The facility was expected to manufacture over 100,000 wafers a month and generate US$5 billion per year of revenue.
 TSMC has continued to expand advanced 28 nm manufacturing capacity at Fab 15.
 On 12 January 2011, TSMC announced the acquisition of land from Powerchip Semiconductor for NT$2.9 billion (US$96 million) to build two additional 300mm fabs (Fab 12B) to cope with increasing global demand.

 Germany

 Logo of European joint-venture with Bosch, Infineon and NXP in Germany.

-In August 2023, TSMC committed €3.5 billion to a €10+ billion factory in Dresden, Germany.
+In August 2023, being Maria Marced EMEA President, TSMC committed €3.5 billion to a €10+ billion factory in Dresden, Germany.
 The plant is subsidised with €5 billion from the German government.
 Three European companies (Robert Bosch GmbH, Infineon Technologies, and NXP Semiconductors) invested in the plant in return for a 10 percent share each.
 The resulting joint venture with TSMC is named European Semiconductor Manufacturing Company (ESMC).
 The factory is planned to be fully operational in 2029 with a monthly capacity of 40,000 12-inch wafers.
+One wing of the building will be dedicated to 28 nm process, while the other to 12 and 16 nm FinFET - notably, the facility will not be able to use EUV process as ASML's EUV scanners are too tall for the building.

+Facility broke ground in August 2024.
+Construction of the office buildings was finished in January 2026, at that time the main fab's foundation slab and basements were also completed, with the ongoing work on the fab itself and the auxiliary buildings.
+According to the ESMC President Christian Koitzsch, by June 2026 construction was on-schedule, with the plans to make the fab water-tight and install the first machine by the end of 2026, while the first office workers will move in by mid-2027.